spikegrobstein/vim-config/README.md

     git submodule update --init
     ln -s ~/.vim/vimrc ~/.vimrc

+## tmux support (optional)
+If you will be using VIM with tmux for remote pairing or window management, see the README at [https://github.com/pivotal/tmux-config](https://github.com/pivotal/tmux-config)

 # Updating

 As long as your checkout is kept clean, you can easily update, rebase your local changes and update submodules with: